btoll/gitlab-bootstrap/README.md

 - [Labels (project)]
 - [Merge Requests]
 - [Releases]
+- [Wikis]
 - Subgroups

 Its intent is to **only** create them with **only** the required configuration parameters.
+The reasoning is to support its only use case, which is just to "bootstrap" one or more projects with all the fixings.
+It doesn't really matter what the data **is**, as long as it is **there**.

 If you need something more customized, you'll have to do that yourself.

 ## Requirements